The complex landslide flow and the method of integrable systems: Introduction and the main result

 \section{Introduction and the main result}

-\textbf{(A)} The McMullen's complex earthquake flow \cite{McM} is a natural holomorphic extension of the Thurston's earthquake flow, while the \textit{complex landslide flow} introduced in \cite{BMS:cyc1} represents a complex cyclic extension of the complex earthquake flow.
-This flow is defined by the composition of two geometric maps$;$ let $M$ be a differentiable closed oriented surface of genus greater than or equal to two, and let $\mathcal T$ the Teichm\"uller space parametrized by hyperbolic metrics on $M$.
-Moreover, let $\mathcal P$ be the space of complex projective structures on $M$.
-The complex landslide flow $P$ is defined by
+\textbf{(A)} \st{The McMullen's complex earthquake flow is a natural holomorphic extension of the Thurston's earthquake flow, while the \textit{complex landslide flow} introduced in represents a complex cyclic extension of the complex earthquake flow.} McMullen's complex earthquake flow \cite{McM} extends Thurston's earthquake flow holomorphically, while the \textit{complex landslide flow} \cite{BMS:cyc1} provides its cyclic complex extension.
+This flow arises from the composition of two geometric maps, as described below.
+Let $M$ denote a differentiable closed oriented surface \st{This flow is defined by the composition of two geometric maps as follows$;$ Let $M$ be a differentiable closed oriented surface} of genus greater than or equal to two.
+Let $\mathcal{T}$ denote the Teichmüller space of hyperbolic metrics on $M$, and $\mathcal{P}$ denote the space of complex projective structures on $M$.\st{, and let $\mathcal T$ the Teichm\"uller space parameterized by hyperbolic metrics on $M$.
+Moreover, let $\mathcal P$ be the space of complex projective structures on $M$.} The complex landslide flow $P$ is defined by the following map: \st{The complex landslide flow $P$ is defined by }